ILF neurofeedback in Reading

 Where ILF neurofeedback may be relevant

-ILF neurofeedback may be relevant when difficulties involve patterns of over-activation, under-activation, or instability in the nervous system.
+ILF neurofeedback may be relevant when difficulties involve nervous-system strain or instability, including:

 chronic stress, anxiety, or panic patterns